Danielle Brown, Development Director (she/her)

 Contact Diane

-Alexander Léger-Small, Pantry Manager (he/them)
+Alexander Léger-Small, Assistant Program Director (he/them)

 I have spent the last twenty years of my career learning the ins and outs of the food service economy in the Pioneer Valley, Chicago and New York City.
 Throughout that time, I have focused on the ways that food and the act of gathering to eat can transform communities and relationships within them.
 Taking my career from a place of ‘serving’ to one of ‘service’ through the Northampton Survival Center is an exciting opportunity that I can’t wait to embrace.
 Outside of work, I am an author of short fiction; a designer; and a creator.
 You can find me swimming in the Valley’s beautiful lakes and rivers, gardening, playing with my Yellow Labrador, and drinking in the beauty of the natural world.
 I’m thrilled to be able to join a team that does so much good for the communities we live in.